 - Enrolled on the Athens campus at the time of application

-- Planning to enroll on the Athens campus in the spring and fall semesters following application.
+- Planning to enroll on the Athens campus in the spring and fall semesters of the upcoming year.

 - Positive energy and enthusiasm for being an OHIO Bobcat (strongly encouraged)